-FDA recommends that this architecture information take the form of “views,” discussed in more detail in the following sub-sections and Appendix 2, and that these views be provided during premarket submissions to demonstrate safety and effectiveness.
+FDA recommends that this architecture information take the form of “views,” and that these views be provided during premarket submissions to demonstrate safety and effectiveness.
 If the documentation identified in this section already exists in other risk management documentation, FDA does not expect manufacturers to separate out this information into new document(s); such documentation can be provided and the submission can reference the relevant sections.

-Throughout this section, FDA outlines the recommended security controls and recommendations on how to document the resultant security architecture in premarket submissions through specific Security Architecture Views.
+Below, FDA outlines the recommended security controls and ways to document the resultant security architecture in premarket submissions through specific Security Architecture Views.

 1. Implementation of Security Controls